 7. Discover the sweet history of Milton S. Hershey at The Hershey Story Museum

 There’s a lot of history to unwrap about the man behind the chocolate.
 Follow the story of Milton S. Hershey from his humble beginnings and big dreams to his monumental success as an entrepreneur and philanthropist at The Hershey Story, Museum on Chocolate Avenue.
 The museum includes some of Hershey’s belongings, interactive exhibits, still-working factory equipment, and historical footage to share Hershey’s inspiring story.
 Become a chocolatier yourself in the Chocolate Lab or sample warm drinking chocolates from around the world.
-Before or after your visit, grab a bite to eat at The Pantry Café.

 Did You Know?